 So, I went to the bottled water industry’s website and here is the statement that I found: http://www.bottledwatermatters.com/

 I would encourage you to go and read that article.
 As far as DrinkMore Water is concerned, we continue to monitor the issue closely.
 As most of you already know, we carry several alternatives to the polycarbonate 5-gallon bottles.
 We carry both 3-gallon and 5-gallon glass bottles that are purity defined.
 Nothing can or will ever migrate from glass.
-Then we also carry a full line of BPA-Free PET (that’s #1 plastic) bottles including all sizes of single serve – 12 oz, ½ liter, 24 oz, 1 liter and 1.5 liters – as well as 5-gallon bottles in PET that do not have any BPA in them whatsoever.
+Then we also carry a full line of BPA-Free PET (that’s #1 plastic) bottles including all sizes of single serve – 12 oz, ½ liter, 24 oz, and 1 liter – as well as 5-gallon bottles in PET that do not have any BPA in them whatsoever.
 They come at a slightly higher cost than the polycarbonate bottles.
 If you are interested in switching to glass or PET bottles, please give our Customer Service Team a call and they can help you out.

 Rest assured that your DrinkMore Water team is on top of this issue and will continue to keep you – our valued customers – informed of all the latest developments.